Nezu Shrine: Rōmon

 A two-storied rōmon (楼門) is a type of mon characterized by an inaccessible upper floor.
 Originally an element of Buddhist architecture, this type of mon is also commonly found in Shinto shrines.
 The one at Nezu shrine is located between the honden and a little bridge, which makes it a popular attraction of the shrine.

-A placque on top of the gate reads Nezu-jinja (根津神社).
+A plaque on top of the gate reads Nezu-jinja (根津神社).
 It is guarded by two zuishin, statues of kami warrior-guardians depicted holding bows and arrows.

 It was built in 1706, and it is designated an Important Cultural Property.